about Nathan Horner

 In 2004, three of his paintings were chosen for the The Real World: San Diego” house.
 The MTV reality show was filmed in

 Point Loma, and all over San Diego, California and was broadcast around the world.

-and all over San Diego.
-You may also find his L.A.
-Icons postcards in choice stores in Los Angeles.
+and all over San Diego, and may be ordered from the artist.
+His L.A.
+Icons postcards had been carried in choice stores in Los Angeles.

-Nathan has been an active member of a number of organizations
+Nathan has been an active member of many organizations

-including The La Jolla Art Association and the San Diego Museum of Art Artist's Guild.
-He is currently a member of Hollywood Arts Council and The New York Artists' Fellowship.
+including The La Jolla Art Association and the San Diego Museum of Art Artist's Guild, the Hollywood Arts Council and The New York Artists' Fellowship.

 In 2007, two of his paintings were published in “The Land of Sunlight”.
 A book